Factorio-Access/Factorio-Access-Launcher/README.md

 Start instant mining tool: CONTROL + X. When you are holding this tool, everything the cursor touches is mined instantly.

-Stop instant mining tool: SHIFT + Q
+Stop instant mining tool: Q

 ## Cursor